ur0/book/getting-started.md

 ### Windows

-Code::Blocks is a free and simplistic IDE \(super-powered text editor\) with an inbuilt compiler.
+Code::Blocks is a free and simplistic IDE \(Integrated Development Environment, i.e. a super-powerful text editor\) with an inbuilt compiler.
 You can download it [here](http://www.codeblocks.org/downloads).
 Once it downloads, run the downloaded file to install it.

 ### Linux